 So what is progress?
-At a high level, we’ll say that it is:
+It’s a verb, a noun and a state transition.
+At a high level, we say that it is:

-progress: moving over time to a more desirable state
+progress: moving, over time, through a series of activities, to a more desirable state

 Progress as a verb

 to move over a period of time to a stronger, more advanced, or more desirable stateCollins